eghos/devops_test/README.md

 ------I guess many more

 # CONLUSION
 This is the app that is deployed to my Kubernetes cluster in GCP, actually adapted it a bit to suit this test.
-There will be flaws,  but this is due to the fact that I had limited time.
-I promised I will deliver it this afternoon and I only worked on it after work yesterday (Thurs) and intermittently today.